Dhi13man/nordigen_integration/README.md

 1. In case of any bugs, reach out to me at [@Dhi13man](https://twitter.com/Dhi13man) or [file an issue](https://github.com/Dhi13man/nordigen_integration/issues)

+2. Big thanks to contributors, including [antoineraulin](https://github.com/antoineraulin), [@stantemo](https://github.com/stantemo) and [@c-louis](https://github.com/c-louis).
+Contribution is welcome, and makes my day brighter

-2. The first release of this package was sponsored by [Cashtic](https://cashtic.com).
+3. The first release of this package was sponsored by [Cashtic](https://cashtic.com).
 Show them some love!
 This package would not otherwise be possible

-3. Big thanks to contributors, including [@stantemo](https://github.com/stantemo) and [@c-louis](https://github.com/c-louis).
-Contribution is welcome, and makes my day brighter

 ----